-Design and build The one thing that Samsung probably should have changed when upgrading the Galaxy Note and releasing its third model was the material used.
+The one thing that Samsung probably should have changed when upgrading the Galaxy Note and releasing its third model was the material used.
 But, like the Galaxy Note 2, the device is still made of a cheap-feeling plastic material and, considering its price of £620, we were disappointed that Samsung didn't learn from its earlier mistake.

 This time Samsung added a faux leather backplate to the Galaxy Note 3, which makes the £600-plus phablet look not only like a budget device but ugly as well.
 But Samsung claims that this can be changed by buying a different backplate, which is sold separately.

 One good thing about the plastic casing is that it makes the device really light and thin, weighing just 168g and measuring only 8.3mm thick, 15g lighter and 1.1mm thinner than the Galaxy Note 2's 9.4mm and 183g.
 On the top of the deivce is a headphone jack, on the left-hand side is the volume control and on the right is the power switch.
 Below the bottom of the screen is a physical Home button that sits between Back and Options buttons that work via haptic technology.